madfam-io/plinto/packages/ui/README.md

-# @plinto/ui
+# @janua/ui

-> **Shared design system and component library** for the Plinto platform
+> **Shared design system and component library** for the Janua platform

 **Version:** 0.1.0 · **Stack:** React + Radix UI + Tailwind CSS · **Status:** Production Ready

 ## 📋 Overview

-@plinto/ui is the unified design system powering all Plinto applications.
+@janua/ui is the unified design system powering all Janua applications.
 Built on Radix UI primitives with Tailwind CSS styling, it provides accessible, customizable, and consistent components across the platform.

 ## 🚀 Quick Start